GetAdriAI/idxr/FAQ.md

 ### Can I resume an interrupted partition run?
 Yes.
 Every partition keeps its own resume metadata in `<partition-out-dir>/<partition>/collection_resume_state.json`, so subsequent runs skip completed models.

+### Does `prepare_datasets.py` validate rows against the Pydantic models?
+No. The prepare step focuses on CSV hygiene—fixing headers, delimiters, malformed rows, and partition manifests.
+Pydantic validation happens later when `vectorize.py index` streams each row through the target `ModelSpec`, so schema errors are reported during indexing.